LavaMoat/LavaMoat/packages/scorchwrap/README.md

 # Security Claims

 - SES must be added to the page without any bundling or transforming for any security guarantees to be sustained.
+  - The plugin could add it as an asset to the compilation if that's a good Developer Experience.
+Feedback welcome.
 - Each javascript module resulting from the webpack build is scoped to its package's policy

 Threat model